 Housing and Meals, Airfare, Personal and Travel Expenses

-Students arrange and pay for their own airfare, room and board and personal expenses directly to the program provider.
-Room and board is variously arranged and billed depending on your program of choice.
-Costs for items will vary widely depending on the program (see “estimated costs” section on each of the program summaries).
+Students in all semester study abroad programs pay for their own airfare, in some instances group flights will be offered.
+Housing and meal expenses will vary widely depending on the program (see “estimated costs” section on each of the program summaries).

 Special Petition Programs